Ira S. Wile papers

 2 boxes (.75 linear feet)

 Physician; public health advocate; and birth control advocate.
 This collection consists of photocopies from a larger collection of Wile Papers at the University of Rochester.
 Included here are manuscripts, papers, and notes on birth control, and extensive correspondence with prominent individuals in the early birth control movement.
-Correspondents include Louise Stevens Bryant, Robert Latou Dickinson, Lydia DeVilbiss, Stella Hanau, Katherine Houghton Hepburn, Eleanor Dwight Jones, Florence Rose, and Margaret Sanger.
+Correspondents include Louise Stevens Bryant, Robert Latou Dickinson, Lydia DeVilbiss, Stella Hanau, Katharine Houghton Hepburn, Eleanor Dwight Jones, Florence Rose, and Margaret Sanger.

 Immediate Source of Acquisition